PaddlePaddle/PaddleHelix/README.md

   - [Drug Drug Synergy](./apps/drug_drug_synergy)
 * **Vaccine Design**
   - [LinearRNA](./c/pahelix/toolkit/linear_rna)

+### Competition Solutions
+PaddleHelix team participated in multiple competitions related to bio-computing.
+The solutions can be fined [here](./competition).

 ### Guide for developers
 * To develope new functions based on the source code of PaddleHelix, please refer to [guide for developers](./developer_guide.md).